-YTU and the regional sites will comply with all aspects of the Data Protection Act 1998.
+YTU and the regional sites will comply with all aspects of the General Data Protection Regulation 2016 applicable in the UK from May 2018.
+Personal data will be processed under Article 6 (1) (e) (Processing necessary for the performance of a task carried out in the public interest) and Special Category data under Article 9 (2) (j) (Processing necessary for ... scientific ... research purposes) of the General Data Protection Regulation 2016.
 The CI and study staff will also adhere, if appropriate, to the current version of the NHS Codes of Practice on Protecting Patient Confidentiality.
 Access to collated participant data will be restricted to the CI and appropriate delegated study staff.